 To request testing, you may use a standard request form or the specific Familial hypercholesterolaemia request form.
 Please include a copy of the index patient’s laboratory report or other documentation regarding the specific details of the family’s mutation.

 Yes, children who have inherited a mutation which causes FH can develop hypercholesterolaemia during early childhood.
 Prompt identification and treatment has been shown to reduce the risk of cardiovascular disease in later life.

 Australian guidelines recommend that children at risk of inheriting a mutation responsible for FH be tested by 10 years of age.

 What is homozygous FH?

 In rare instances, a person may inherit an autosomal dominant FH mutation from each parent resulting in “homozygous FH”.
 This causes a more severe form of hypercholesterolaemia, and is not considered further in this document.

-Other resources for doctors, patients, and families.
+Other resources for doctors, patients, and families

-Australasian FH Guidelines (available July 2020)
+Australasian FH Guidelines (coming soon)